 White City Campus: Imperial College London’s major new 25 acre campus, co-locating researchers, businesses and educational partners to create value from ideas; includes Michael Uren Biomedical Engineering Research Hub and the I-HUB.

-UCL East: due to open in 2018 on site of Queen Elizabeth Olympic Park, creating a cross-disciplinary centre for entrepreneurship and innovation; to include UCL Innovation, a series of incubators focused on commercialisation of biological devices, wearable sensors for health monitoring, and technologies to promote well-being.
+UCL East: Construction to commence in 2019 on the site of Queen Elizabeth Olympic Park, creating a cross-disciplinary centre for entrepreneurship and innovation; to include UCL Innovation, a series of incubators focused on commercialisation of biological devices, wearable sensors for health monitoring, and technologies to promote well-being.

 Queen Mary University of London Life Sciences Institute: a research, education and public engagement cluster across QMUL’s east London campuses that will work with the NHS and industry with a particular focus on healthcare in the post-genomic era.